-Combat Controllers (CCT) are elite special operations forces who specialize in all aspects of air-ground communication, air traffic control, fire support, and command and control in austere environments.
-This site is dedicated to their legacy.
+Combat Controllers (CCT) are elite special operations forces who specialize in all aspects of air-ground communication, air traffic control, and terminal fire support in the most hostile environments on Earth.
+They are among the most dangerous operators you have never heard of, and this site is dedicated to their legacy.

 TSgt Jeffrey Bray

-24th STSA Combat Controller with the 24th Special Tactics Squadron, TSgt Bray was awarded the Silver Star for his actions during the "Black Hawk Down" incident (1993).
+24th STS • Battle of MogadishuA Combat Controller with the 24th Special Tactics Squadron, TSgt Bray was awarded the Silver Star for his actions during the "Black Hawk Down" incident (1993).
 He developed an ingenious perimeter marking system and coordinated gunship fire from a rooftop, saving numerous lives.

 SSgt Dan Schilling

-24th STSA Combat Controller with the 24th Special Tactics Squadron during the Battle of Mogadishu, SSgt Schilling served as a ground-air communicator and key figure in the rescue convoy.
+24th STS • Battle of MogadishuA Combat Controller with the 24th Special Tactics Squadron during the Battle of Mogadishu, SSgt Schilling served as a ground-air communicator and key figure in the rescue convoy.
 He is the co-author of "The Battle of Mogadishu" and was "Last Out" during the withdrawal.

 SrA Zachary Rhyner